leo-renno/leo-renno/README.md

 ![Node.js](https://img.shields.io/badge/-Node.js-000?style=flat&logo=node.js)

 ### Current project
-Currently building a memory game to deepen my skills in HTML, CSS, and JavaScript, without the use of frameworks.
+Currently building a fun and responsive memory game to deepen my skills in HTML, CSS, and JavaScript, without the use of frameworks.
 Learn more about the project:
 (https://leo-renno.github.io/memory/)

 ### Contact: